 – The Harappan Civilization and Its Writing.
 A model for the decipherment of the Indus Script.
 8+239 p.
 Leiden & Delhi 1992.

-Sources: G. L. Possehl, South Asian Archaeology Studies.
-N.D. – Bombay – Calcutta 1992 (Fairservis Volume), 1-12 (by Possehl, with bibliography).
+Sources: G. L. Possehl (ed.), South Asian Archaeology Studies.
+N.D. – Bombay – Calcutta 1992 (Fairservis Volume), 1-12 (with bibliography); Wikipedia briefly.